A Fraction of the Whole: Jasper's Future

-Eventually Jasper reveals who he is and he is released after a series of inquiries about his father and confirm his death.
-The authorities take him to a storage room where Martin's belongings have been stored.
+Eventually Jasper reveals who he is and he is released after a series of inquiries about his father and confirmation of his death.
+The authorities take him to a storage room where Martin's belongings have been held.

 Jasper is convinced it is mostly junk but discovers Martin's diaries, on which some of the book is based, and paintings of a face painted by his mother.
 He realizes he's seen and drawn this face before and has been haunted by it.

 Jasper also realizes that he will not become his father - his greatest fear - because his mother is part of him as well.
-He sets off to Europe in search of his mother's past, and bought a plane ticket to Czech Republic, with financial assistance from Anouk who has become the richest woman in Australia because her husband and her father-in-law had died in a jet crash.
+He sets off to Europe in search of his mother's past. he buys a plane ticket to Czech Republic, with financial assistance from Anouk.
+She has become the richest woman in Australia after inheriting money from her husband and father-in-law, who have died in a jet crash.